atj1979/web-rts-vibe/ai/notes.md

+# AI Agent Guidelines

+⚠️ **WARNING: AI agents must not run `npm run dev` under any circumstances unless explicitly instructed by the user.**

+- A task is not complete unless the build is working without error.
+- AI agents must not run `npm run dev` under any circumstances unless explicitly instructed by the user.
+Instead, agents should assist by analyzing logs, reviewing code, or suggesting solutions.
+The responsibility of running the development server lies solely with the end user.

+---

 ## TODO

 - Revisit and further improve the person model's arm/shoulder connection for more anatomical accuracy and visual appeal.

 # AI Development Notes

 ## Overall Goal